rcnfinance/marmo-docs/docs/Intents_Transactions.md

 System.out.println(status.getReceipt().getSuccess()); // true or false
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->
-> When the status code is settling, it means that the Intent was executed, but it may get reverted by internal workings of the Ethereum network, this status usually last for 8 minutes.
+> While a "Settling" status means that the Intent was executed, this may get reverted by the internal workings of the Ethereum network.
+This status usually lasts up to 8 minutes.

-### Receipt success
+## Receipt Success

-Transactions in Ethereum can fail and revert all changes performed, and a broad set of reasons can cause this, (asserts, low fees, code errors, etc.)

-The receipt contains a `success` flag to know if an Intent execution was successful or not.
+The receipt contains a `success` flag that indicates whether the Intent execution was successful or not.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->